mgsvmoddingwiki/mgsvmoddingwiki.github.io/wiki/GeoTrap.md

 rotation and translate of the geoTrap area.
 Here scale, rotation and translate are quite important because BoxShape is using exactly to place at the map to trigger the trap.
 And scale here need some digs.
-Using Foxkit the user may have a better understand about the right value for BoxShape.
+Using FoxKit the user may have a better understand about the right value for BoxShape.
 In this case the scale is 0,03333334 as it can see in the first image of this post.